Perito Moreno had always been on my bucket list.

 So, manage your expectations and know everyone is as excited as you to see the glacier.

-From the moment you get onto the boat and make your way to the base of the glacier, there’s a strict schedule to follow.
+From the moment you get onto the boat and make your way to the glacier, there’s a strict schedule to follow.

 You’ll put on your crampons at the same time and line up like school kids.